 Julie Davis, SW Washington Representative

-As OMA’s Southwest Washington Regional Representative Julie works to bring more opportunities for professional development and fellowship to Southwest Washington.
+As OMA’s Southwest Washington Regional Representative, Julie works to bring more opportunities for professional development and fellowship to Southwest Washington.
 She is interested in promoting Montessori as a movement for peace/child welfare, encouraging schools to offer scholarships, and demystifying Montessori for the general public.
-In addition to an AMI 0-3 diploma from MINW, Julie has a Masters in Public Administration.
+In addition to an AMI 0-3 diploma from Montessori Northwest, Julie has a Masters in Public Administration.
 Her husband, Jon, teaches public middle school, and they have two sons enrolled in Montessori elementary and one daughter in high school.
-Julie attributes their passion for learning and work ethic to their Montessori education.
-Julie owns and guides in her toddler community, A Peaceful Path, in Vancouver, WA.
+Julie attributes her children’s passion for learning and work ethic to their Montessori education.
+Julie owns and guides her toddler community, A Peaceful Path, in Vancouver, WA.